Chipotle Agrees to Record $25 Million Fine Over Tainted Food

 "This settlement represents an acknowledgment of how seriously Chipotle takes food safety every day and is an opportunity to definitively turn the page on past events,” Brian Niccol, chairman and chief executive officer, said.

-Outbreaks of norovirus began in August 2015 when 234 consumers and employees at a Chipotle in Simi Valley became ill.
+Outbreaks of norovirus, which is spread easily by people mishandling food, began in Simi Valley when 234 Chipotle customers and employees became ill.
 An employee who vomited was sent home, but the illness was not reported internally, as required, and food safety procedures weren't implemented until two days later after multiple customers reported becoming ill.

-A catering order from the establishment two days later sickened members of the Boston College basketball team.
+The company apologized for sickening customers in newspaper ads at the end of 2015 and again in 2016.
+One of its executives acknowledged that people were afraid of their food.

+The company then had two norovirus outbreaks in 2017 — one that sickened 135 in Sterling, Virginia, in July and another that made 28 people, including 11 employees, ill in Los Angeles in December.

-In July 2018, nearly 650 people were sickened after dining at a Chipotle restaurant in Powell, Ohio.
-That outbreak was tied to bacteria that proliferates when food is not kept at proper temperatures.
+In July 2018, nearly 650 people got food poisoning after dining at a Chipotle restaurant in Powell, Ohio.
+The outbreak that caused diarrhea and abdominal pain was tied to bacteria that proliferates when food is not kept at proper temperatures, prosecutors said.

 AP Business Writer Dee-Ann Durbin contributed to this story from Detroit.